eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

 This ``job`` function reuses the Napalm getters of two jobs of the workflow (one of which, ``get_facts``, is not a direct predecessor of ``process_payload1``) to create new variables and inject them in the results.

+.. tip:: You can run a job directly from the Workflow Builder to see if it passes (and rerun if it fails), and also which payload the job returns.

 Use of a SwissArmyKnifeService instance to process the payload
 --------------------------------------------------------------